LaravelDaily/Laravel-Reservations-Course/course/04 - Company Owner Manages Users.md

 ## CRUD Actions

 Now, let's move on to the main feature.
-First, let's show in the navigation the new item `Administrators` which will be visible only for users with the role of `Company Owner`.
+First, let's show the new item `Administrators` in the navigation, which will be visible only for users with the role of `Company Owner`.
 Again, for now, I will just add a simple `@if` to check for the `role_id`.
 Let's add this new menu item under the companies.

 **resources/views/layouts/navigation.blade.php**:
 ```blade